English

 What Is a VLAN and Why Is It Needed?

-Then why VLAN is needed in networks?
-VLAN reduces the exclusively broadcasts by logically segmenting a large network into many smaller ones, controlling broadcast traffic as well as improving network efficiency.
+Why is Virtual LAN needed in networks?
+VLAN reduces broadcast traffic and enhances network efficiency by logically segmenting a large network into smaller ones.

-You can learn more about VLAN technology in Understanding Virtual LAN (VLAN) Technology.
+You may be interested in Understanding Virtual LAN (VLAN) Technology.

 VLAN Configurations

-Dynamic VLAN: it is much flexible than static VLAN.
-It often created using software or protocol.
+Dynamic VLAN: It is much more flexible than static VLAN.
+It is often created using software or protocol.
+Dynamic VLANs are typically categorized into three types: MAC-based VLANs, IP subnet-based VLANs, and user-based VLANs.

 Type Description